-I was just going to say that my parents especially-I didn't-my father died when I was twenty-nine and I never got around to really spending grown-up time with him, if you know what I mean.
+H Donald: I was just going to say that my parents especially-I didn't-my father died when I was twenty-nine and I never got around to really spending grown-up time with him, if you know what I mean.
 And we had children and all that.
 But my mother I spent many, many years with and she valued the truth beyond almost anything.
-She became a translator of documents in the pre-statehood documents-California documents in Spanish and all of her work is housed now at the University of California in Santa Cruz in Special Collections.
-My brother became a historian-historical archaeologist for the National Park Service.
-And I just-it was lack of truth, it was allegations that got us where we ended up and most of the other people too.
+She became a translator of documents in the pre-statehood documentsat the University of California in Santa Cruz in Special Collections.

+California documents in Spanish and all of her work is housed now allegations that got us where we ended up and most of the other people too.
 So truth is terribly important.